Mortuary Affairs: Pre-World War I

 In the Seminole Wars and Mexican–American War, American soldiers were buried near where they fell, with no effort made to return and little effort made to identify the dead.
 The American Civil War marked the first time the United States made a concerted effort to identify fallen soldiers.
-General Order No. 33 specified that field commanders were responsible for identification and burial efforts.
+General Orders No. 75 specified that field commanders were responsible for identification and burial efforts.
 However, these efforts were not well organized or executed, and were often given low priority.
 (Commanders were more concerned with winning battles than with the disposition of fallen soldiers).
 After the war, remains of Union soldiers were disinterred and reburied in National Cemeteries.

 During the Spanish–American War, the United States initiated a policy of returning soldiers killed on foreign soil back to next-of-kin in the United States, the first country in the world to do so.
-"Quartermaster General Marshall I. Ludington spoke words that became a harbinger of U.S. retrieval efforts in major world conflicts only a few years later.
+Quartermaster General Marshall I. Ludington spoke words that became a harbinger of U.S. retrieval efforts in major world conflicts only a few years later.
 He said the efforts of the Quartermaster Corps in the Spanish–American War were most likely the first attempt of a nation to "disinter the remains of all its soldiers who, in defense of their country, had given up their lives on a foreign shore, and bring them... to their native land for return to their relatives and friends or their reinternment in the beautiful cemeteries which have been provided by our Government for its defenders."

 During the Philippine–American War, the Burial Corps and United States Army Morgue and Office of Identification had overlapping responsibilities for care of the dead.